SafetyWing Review: Quality Travel Medical Insurance for Extended Travel

-SafetyWing will cover anyone between the ages of 15 days and 69 years.
-You are covered everywhere while traveling outside of your home country except:
+SafetyWing Nomad Insurance will cover travelers between the ages of 15 days and 69 years from any home country except:

 - North Korea

-They also can’t cover Cuban citizens.
-Other than that, there are no restrictions.
+They also can’t cover Cuban citizens, regardless of where they’re living.
+Other than that, there are no known restrictions.